panteLx/actual-tracker-insert-api/readme.md

 - Dynamic Asset Versioning: Automatically appends a version query parameter based on each asset's last modified timestamp.
 - User Feedback: Displays success and debug messages that disappear after 5 seconds (unless in debug mode).
 - Discord Notifications: Sends a Discord webhook notification when a new transaction is added, including user attribution.
-- Security: Uses Helmet for basic security enhancements and Cloudflare Access authentication.
+- Security: Uses Helmet for basic security enhancements and OIDC authentication.
 - DEBUG Mode: Provides detailed debug information via frontend and Discord webhook when enabled.
 - User Attribution: All transactions are tagged with the user's email for accountability.
 - Rate Limiting: Limits the number of requests and transactions per minute to prevent abuse.